Serebrennikov | Kukushkin | Barmenkov

 Co-produced with

-The stunning theatrical phantasmagoria Man with No Name was composed by people with big names: Gogol Center leading actor Nikita Kukushkin, composer and performer Peter Aidu, designer Alexander Barmenkov and, finally, the founder of the Gogol Center himself, Kirill Serebrennikov.
+The stunning theatrical phantasmagoria Man with No Name was composed by people with big names: Gogol Center leading actor Nikita Kukushkin, designer Alexander Barmenkov and, finally, the founder of the Gogol Center himself, Kirill Serebrennikov.
 The show is an amazing example of "horizontal theatre" where each participant is a star.

 At the centre of the show is the historical figure of Prince Vladimir Odoevsky, a writer, philosopher, inventor of new musical instruments and culinary recipes, visionary and mystic, who they called "the Russian Faust”.
 However, the genre of this enigmatic action is far from biopic.
 Man with No Name is beyond any genre.
 Critical relevance, high metaphysics, surreal visions, acrobatics, clowning - everything is blended here in an alchemical crucible.
 Every turn of story balances on the edge of life and death, reality and dream, madness and insight.